Theories of Knowledge

 However, Platonic forms correspond to concepts, not ideas (as I use the terms).
 When you see a horse, your brain uses the abstract concept of a horse to generate the idea of a specific horse.

 Plato never explained how the transcendental forms relate to objectivity or subjectivity.
 So, his theory has no explanatory power.
 Positing another realm doesn’t explain anything.
-We should give Plato credit for making the distinction between abstract forms and specific instances of those forms, but he didn’t explain how they are related, nor what the abstract forms are.
+We should give Plato credit for making the distinction between abstract forms and specific instances of those forms, but he didn’t explain how they are related, or what the abstract forms are.

 Plato’s theory seems very silly today, in light of modern science.
 We know how the recurring pattern “horse” emerged in the world (by evolution), and that it isn’t eternal or unchanging.
 Some forms, such as the laws of physics, might transcend space and time.
 We could say that they exist “on a higher plane” or in a “different realm of existence”, metaphorically.
 But most of our concepts reflect order that is emergent and transient, not ultimate and eternal.